Managing Early Payment Incentives and Supplier Savings in Financial Reporting

 A. Income Statement

-- Cash discounts allowed reduce net profit.
+- Cash discounts allowed decrease net revenue and thus lower profit margins.

 B. Balance Sheet